nfacha/PlaneAlert/README.md

 - Track whole Airlines
 - Track all aircrafts of a specific type (Like track all B-52s at once)
 - Track all aircraft broadcasting a specific squawk (such as 7500,7600,7700)
-- Send out alerts on Discord and Twitter (with screenshots)
+- Send out alerts on Discord, Twitter and Mastodon (with screenshots)
 - Calculate the nearest airport to the aircraft on signal loss
 - Full Docker support